alakaganaguathoork/uni-test-task/README.md

 The `main.sh` will install/clean up few required packages (based on OS: Linux and MacOS.

->MacOS - potentially: I didn't have a change to test, but required package/s installation has conditional logic for `os` and `arch` in [./scripts/general.sh](./scripts/general.sh)), tools and run services as ArgoCD applications
+>MacOS - potentially: I didn't have a chance to test, but required package/s installation has conditional logic for `os` and `arch` in [./scripts/general.sh](./scripts/general.sh)), tools and run services as ArgoCD applications

 ## Condiderations